Jumping

 - SN20

-- Final of National U25 Trophy
+- German U25 Trophy - Final

-- for riders under 25 years of age
+- For riders under 25 years

 - All riders with 0 penalties in the first round are qualified for the jump-off